Boris Lushniak

-Boris Lushniak is a retired United States Public Health Service Commissioned Corps rear admiral who served as the acting Surgeon General of the United States, from July 17, 2013 to December 18, 2014.
+Boris Lushniak (born 1961) is a retired United States Public Health Service Commissioned Corps rear admiral who served as the acting Surgeon General of the United States, from July 17, 2013 to December 18, 2014.
 He previously served as the Deputy Surgeon General from 2010 to 2013 and from 2014 to 2015 when Vivek Murthy assumed office as Surgeon General.
 He retired from the Public Health Service on December 8, 2015 after over 27 years of service.
 On October 4, 2016 he was appointed dean of the University of Maryland, College Park School of Public Health, effective January 9, 2017.

 Early life and education

 A native of Chicago, Illinois, Lushniak was born in 1961 to post-World War II immigrants from Ukraine.
 He attended St. Ignatius College Prep, graduating in 1977.

 He attended Northwestern University, receiving a BS in Medicine in 1981, and an MD from Northwestern University Medical School in 1983.
 He then received an MPH from Harvard School of Public Health in 1984.

 He completed a residency in family medicine in 1987 at St Joseph Hospital in Chicago and a residency in dermatology at the University of Cincinnati in 1993.